github/training-kit/git-guides/git-overview.md

 ### Getting Started With GitHub

 If you're wondering where Git ends and GitHub begins, you're not alone.
 They are tied closely together to make working with them both a seamless experience.
 While Git takes care of the underlying version control, GitHub is the collaboration platform built on top of it.
 GitHub is the place for pull requests, comments, reviews, integrated tests, and so much more.
-Most developers work locally to develop, and use GitHub for collaboration.
-That ranges from using GitHub to host the shared remote repository, to working with colleagues and capitalizing on features like protected branches, code review, GitHub Actions, and more.
+Most developers work locally to develop and use GitHub for collaboration.
+That ranges from using GitHub to host the shared remote repository to working with colleagues and capitalizing on features like protected branches, code review, GitHub Actions, and more.

 The best place to practice using Git and GitHub is the [Introduction to GitHub Learning Lab course](https://lab.github.com/githubtraining/introduction-to-github).